Random-coefficient pure states, the density operator formalism and the Zeh problem: An experimental situation with a system in an RCPS

 with\textbf{\ }

-and therefore $p_{+z}=\cos ^{2}\theta _{E}/2.$ Once the direction of $ \overrightarrow{B_{0}}$\ has been chosen, state \textbar$ +Z\rangle $\ is then unambiguously defined.
-If this direction has a deterministic nature, $ \alpha $\ and $\varphi $\ are deterministic variables, and \textbar$ +Z\rangle $,~usually called a pure state, may be called a deterministic-coefficient pure state.
-If $\theta _{E}$\ and $\varphi _{E}$\ obey probabilistic laws, one may consider that the quantum quantities $ \alpha $\ and $\varphi $, which depend upon the classical RV $\theta _{E}$\ and $\varphi _{E}$, do possess the properties of conventional, i.e. classical, RV.
+and therefore $p_{+z}=\cos ^{2}\theta _{E}/2.$ Once the direction of $ \overrightarrow{B_{0}}$\ has been chosen, state \TEXTsymbol{\vert}$ +Z\rangle $\ is then unambiguously defined.
+If this direction has a deterministic nature, $ \alpha $\ and $\varphi $\ are deterministic variables, and \TEXTsymbol{\vert}$ +Z\rangle $,~usually called a pure state, may be called a deterministic-coefficient pure state.
+If $\theta _{E}$\ and $\varphi _{E}$\ obey probabilistic laws, one may consider that the quantum quantities $ \alpha $\ and $\varphi $, which depend upon the classical RV $\theta _{E}$\ and $ \varphi _{E}$, do possess the properties of conventional, i.e. classical, RV.
 We are not strictly facing the quantum equivalent of a classical situation here.
-Rather, the stochastic character of the field direction, with classical nature, is reflected in the random behaviour of the quantum state expressed through Eq. (\ref {+ZAvecRetPhi}).
+Rather, the stochastic character of the field direction, with classical nature, is reflected in the random behaviour of the quantum state expressed through Eq. (\ref{+ZAvecRetPhi}).
 While random operators are well known e.g. in NMR (see Ch.
 VIII of \cite{Abragam1961RMN}), we here meet a random-coefficient pure state.
-And the probability $p_{+z},$ equal to $\cos ^{2}\theta _{E}/2\,,$ is therefore itself a random variable.
+And the probability $p_{+z},$ equal to $ \cos ^{2}\theta _{E}/2\,,$ is therefore itself a random variable.

-In the field of probability theory, a vector whose components are random variables is called a random vector (see e.g. page 243 of \cite {PapoulisPillai}). $\ $In Eq. (\ref{+ZAvecRetPhi}), $\mid +Z\rangle ,$ with its random coefficients $ \alpha $ and $\varphi ,$ may therefore be called a random ket, or as describing a random pure state (of the spin $1/2$), and since our 2007 paper \cite{DevilleYDevilleAICA2007}, we always used these expressions with this meaning.
-However, in the present paper, instead of speaking of a \textit{random pure state} we introduce the expression \textit{ random-coefficient pure state}, specifically because already in 1990 Wootters spoke of three possible kinds of what he called random pure states \cite{Wootters1990}.
+In the field of probability theory, a vector whose components are random variables is called a random vector (see e.g. page 243 of \cite {PapoulisPillai}). $\ $In Eq. (\ref{+ZAvecRetPhi}), $\mid +Z\rangle ,$ with its random coefficients $ \alpha $ and $\varphi ,$ may therefore be called a random ket, or as describing a random pure state (of the spin $1/2$), and since our 2007 paper \cite {DevilleYDevilleAICA2007}, we used these expressions with this meaning, keeping in mind that, once a given sample of this random vector has been selected, then its components, in the considered quantum context, while being deterministic quantities, have a probabilistic content.
+In order to try and suppress any ambiguity, in the present paper, as in \cite {DevilleY2023QIP}, instead of speaking of a \textit{random pure state} we speak of a \textit{random-coefficient pure state}, since moreover the expression \textit{random quantum pure states} was already used in 1990 by Wootters \cite{Wootters1990} with three different contents, and since, as detailed in Section 5 of \cite{DevilleY2023QIP}, the expression \textit{ random pure states }today appears with different meanings.\